 Before we can begin teaching young children how to read, they must first understand the concepts of print—how to hold a book, which direction to turn the pages, how to track the words across a page, etc. In the same way, students need to understand how a digital reader or audiobook functions in order to fully engage with the content.

-When using an eBook in MackinVIA, I like to take a few minutes to explicitly teach (or review) how to use an accessibility feature, such as text-to-speech.
-Then, I would ask my students to think about whether they would use that feature, and why it would be helpful.
+When using eMedia in MackinVIA, I like to take a few minutes to explicitly teach (or review) how to use an accessibility feature, such as text-to-speech.
+Then, I ask my students to think about whether they would use that feature, when and why it would be helpful, and where else they may encounter this kind of tool.
 Giving students opportunities to reflect on how they interact with digital content improves digital awareness and helps students recognize their own learning preferences.

 Stay Grounded